Thompson Buchanan

 Thompson Buchanan (June 21, 1877 - October 15, 1937) was an American writer.
 While a journalist he began writing novels, and then turned to plays, with 1909's A Woman's Way starring Grace George being his first hit.
 He began writing for movies in 1916, and also wrote radio sketches.

 Buchanan was married twice.
 First to Katharine Winterbotham from 1915-1927, and then actress Joan Lowell from 1927-1929.
+When Winterbotham married a man from India, Kumar Jehan Seesodia-Warliker, Buchanan successfully sued for custody of their son on the grounds that Seesodia-Warliker was not white.

 Buchanan died in Louisville, Kentucky on October 15, 1937, suffering a heart attack during a trip to visit family.